AnyNodes/EthStorage-bot/README.md

 ## Prerequisites

 Before using EthStorage-bot, please ensure the following conditions are met:
+1. Your node OS is Ubuntu 22.

-1. Your node is set up through [Docker](https://docs.ethstorage.io/storage-provider-guide/tutorials#from-a-docker-image).
+2. Your EthStorage node is set up through [Docker](https://docs.ethstorage.io/storage-provider-guide/tutorials#from-a-docker-image).
-2. You have telegram bot token and chat_id.
+3. You have telegram bot token and chat_id.
 You can get them for free.
 Google how to.
-3. `jq` and `curl` are installed on your system.
+4. `jq` and `curl` are installed on your node.

     To install `jq` and `curl`: